 </div>

-By using flexibilitystampToDateLabels and Go language-specific time formatting rules allow you to easily convert timestamps in your website to user-friendly date and time displays, making your content more vivid and practical.
+By flexible applicationstampToDateTags and Go language-specific time formatting rules allow you to easily convert timestamps on websites into user-friendly date and time displays, making your content more vivid and practical.

-1. Why does the time formatting string of Aanqi CMS look so strange (for example2006-01-02)?This is because the Anqi CMS is developed based on Go language, and the Go language uses a fixed reference date and time as a template for time formatting.
-This reference time is2006年01月02日15点04分05秒 -0700 MST。You just need to remember this “template”, and then replace the part you want to display with the corresponding number or letter in the reference time.2006Represents the year,01Represents the month,02Represents a date.
-This approach may seem unusual at first glance, but once you understand its principles, you will find it very flexible and accurate.
+1. Why does the time formatting string of AnQi CMS look so strange (for example2006-01-02)?This is because Anqi CMS is developed based on Go language, and Go language uses a fixed reference date and time as a template for time formatting.
+This reference time is2006年01月02日15点04分05秒 -0700 MST.
+You just need to remember this "template", and then replace the part you want to display with the corresponding number or letter in the reference time.
+For example,2006represents the year,01represents the month,02Represents a date.
+This approach, while initially may seem unusual, once you understand its principles, you will find it very flexible and precise.

-2. I want to display 'today', 'yesterday', or 'a few minutes ago' such relative time,stampToDateCan it be done?
+2. I want to display relative time such as 'today', 'yesterday', or 'a few minutes ago',stampToDateCan it be done?